Electric VTOL Aircraft Design: Theory and Practice – Online Short Course (Starts 25 Feb 2025) 25 February - 27 March 2025 Online

 Instructors

-Joshua Stewart is a Principal Power Systems Engineer at BAE Systems and a member of the VFS.
-He has been working in the aerospace industry for over 10 years.
-Over the last 5 years, Josh has been a technical leader in the development of high-power, high-voltage battery systems for aircraft propulsion at BAE Systems.
-Josh is involved with the analysis and development of electric and hybrid electric aircraft propulsion systems, including Li-Ion battery storage, high-fidelity battery management systems, high voltage power distribution, motor drives and cables.
+Joshua Stewart is an Associate Chief Engineer at BAE Systems and a member of the VFS.
+He has been working in the aerospace industry for over 12 years.
+Over the last 7 years, Josh has been a technical leader in the development of high-power, high-voltage battery systems for aircraft propulsion at BAE Systems.
+Josh is involved with the analysis and development of electric and hybrid electric aircraft propulsion systems, including Li-Ion battery storage, high-fidelity battery management systems, power distribution, motor drives and cables.
 He has played a critical role in the development of aircraft propulsion solutions for CTOL and eVTOL aircraft.
 With a strong background in flight-critical avionics and energy storage for ground transit, Josh has been able to apply a broad systems approach to the design of battery systems, including design for thermal runaway propagation and containment.
 He holds a B.S. degree from Binghamton University and a M.S. degree from Worcester Polytechnic Institute in Mechanical Engineering.

-is the Vice President of Engineering, LaunchPoint Technologies, and the driving force behind LaunchPoint Technologies “Propulsion By Wire” electric aircraft propulsion effort and spent the last 6 years as PI on a number of projects to develop electric aircraft propulsion technologies.
+Michael Ricci is the Chief Technology Officer of LaunchPoint Electric Propulsion Solutions, and the driving force behind LaunchPoint’s “Propulsion By Wire” electric aircraft propulsion effort and spent the last decade as PI on a number of projects to develop electric aircraft propulsion technologies.
 These projects have included the development of highly efficient and powerful dual halbach array motors, high specific power wide bandgap semiconductor motor drives, and hybrid-electric gen-sets and bus power management systems.
 Applications have included HALE vehicles, helicopter electric tail rotors, multi-rotors, and eVTOL vehicles.
-During Mike’s 17 year tenure at LaunchPoint Technologies he has worked on flywheel energy storage, implantable heart assist pumps, medical oxygen concentrators, engine valve actuators, and a magnetically levitated freight transportation system.
-Prior to joining LaunchPoint, Mr. Ricci worked as a mechanical engineer with Spectra F/X, a theme park engineering company, where he served as Project Engineer on several very large custom systems with high cycle rates, intimate man-machine interfaces, and high human-safety concerns.
+During Mike’s 20+ year tenure at LaunchPoint he has worked on flywheel energy storage, implantable heart assist pumps, medical oxygen concentrators, engine valve actuators, and a magnetically levitated freight transportation system.
+Prior to joining LaunchPoint, Mr. Ricci worked as a mechanical engineer with Spectra F/X, a theme park engineering company, where he served as the lead Project Engineer on several very large custom systems with high cycle rates, intimate man-machine interfaces, and high human-safety concerns.
+Mike holds an M.S. degree from UC Santa Barbara in Mechanical engineering focused on control theory and a B.S. from Caltech in Engineering and Applied Sciences with a focus on electromechanical systems.

 AIAA Training Links